davidagitlen/overlook/README.md

 # Overlook

-##### This project presents a model of software for use by hotel staff to handle guest intake and conduct basic account updates like making bookings and placing room service orders.
-The interface reflects the straight-forward style of those available in the workplace, and is tabbable and displayed in high-contrast colors to enhance accessibility.
+##### This project presents a model of software to be used by hotel staff to handle guest intake and conduct basic account updates like making bookings and placing room service orders.
+The interface reflects the straight-forward style of those commonly available in the workplace, and is tabbable and displayed in high-contrast colors to enhance accessibility.

 ### Tools/Libraries used...